 The Bottom Line: Trust the Process

 The heart of DIY is a desire for control and transparency, which we deeply respect in this industry.
-We fulfill that demand through relentless process control, testing, and documentation-the invisible work that builds trust.
+We deliver that through relentless process control, testing, and documentation—the invisible work that builds trust.
 Your homemade gummies can be a fun, delicious project.
 But for a product that delivers a reliable, safe, and consistent dose every single time, that's a promise only professional manufacturing can keep.
 And knowing the difference is what makes you an informed consumer.